openshift-labs/learn-katacoda/intro-openshift/service-binding/02-deploying-the-web-application.md

 `https://github.com/openshift-katacoda/blog-django-py`{{copy}}

 When you are ready, at the bottom of the page click on _Create_.
-This will take you to a splash page confirming the application has been created.
+This will take you to a final splash page confirming the application has been created.

 ![Application Created](../../assets/intro-openshift/service-binding/02-application-created.png)